 The F-150 hybrid’s power system puts out 2,400 watts of electricity.
-It first uses energy stored in the 1.5 kW onboard battery to power whatever it is you are using or charging before activating the 3.5-liter V-6 engine when that battery starts to run low.
+It first uses energy stored in the 1.5 kW Ford pro power on board battery to power whatever it is you are using or charging before activating the 3.5-liter V-6 engine when that battery starts to run low.

 The ultimate system is the 7.2 kW version that’s offered as an option on the hybrid.
 In addition to first drawing from the battery, it offers four 120 V, 20 amp outlets and one NEMA L6-20 240-volt, 30 amp outlet that can provide up to 7,200 watts of electricity.
 That is almost double what many RVs offer in their generators.

-2. The Pro Onboard can Run all Night
+2. The Pro Power Onboard Generator Can Run all Night

 The hybrid 2.4 kW system will run for up to 85 hours on a full tank of gas.
 The 7.2 kW system will run for up to 32 hours.
 If you aren’t using all of the 7,200 watts, the system will continue for much longer.
 Under normal conditions, an idling truck will turn off after 30 minutes.

 Are you wondering if leaving your truck running all night, say near your camper or in the driveway, is safe?
 Ford has built-in secure idle and utility idle functions that enable the truck to be locked so it can’t be stolen.